 - Audition and interview results (entering students only)

 - Appeal letter

 Note that Berklee Online students are not eligible to appeal for institutional aid.

-How much money can I expect to receive from an institutional appeal?
+How much money can I expect to receive from an approved institutional appeal?

-The average appeal award is approximately $5,000 per year, depending on individual circumstances.
+The average appeal award is relatively modest, depending on individual circumstances.
 Full tuition, near full tuition, or Presidential Scholarships are not awarded in the appeals process.
 Because institutional funding is limited and appeal approvals are relatively modest, it is important to develop a sound financial plan to meet your costs and not rely on appeal funding to fully close your financial gap.
 By submitting an appeal, you agree that completing an appeal does not guarantee financial aid will be increased and any financial obligations remain due according to payment deadlines.

 Can I appeal for housing funding or emergency needs?

 The special circumstances appeal process awards funds towards tuition only through institutional aid.
 If you have other financial needs that are not related to tuition and are a main campus student, you are encouraged to submit a Student Emergency Fund Appeal.